Configuring SCIM User Provisioning With Azure Active Directory

 Staffbase recommends creating a dedicated application to maintain users for your Staffbase platform.
 You can use a single enterprise application for both SCIM and SSO for your user management.

-1. In Microsoft Azure, under Azure services, click Azure Active Directory.
+1. In Microsoft Azure, under Azure services, click Microsoft Entra ID.

 The Create your own application dialog opens.